TeenStar

 TeenStar is a singing competition in the United Kingdom, it is run by Future Music.
 The competition is open for singers, vocalists and solo artists to enter either in their teenage or pre teen years.
-Acts compete at regional auditions to get the chance to perform live at live music showcases to reach an annual national final.
+Participants compete in regional auditions to get the chance to perform at live music showcases to reach an annual national final.
 The first Grand Final in 2013 was held at the indigo at The O2 in London, and more recently at The NEC in Birmingham, The Beck Theatre in Hayes, and in 2019 the competition returned to The O2.

 Overview

 The singing competition was originally devised by Chris Grayston in his capacity as CEO for Future Music.
 The first year saw over 9,000 applications.
 Entrants compete in a series of local and regional heats for a chance to perform at the National Grand Final at the IndigO2 within The O2 in London.

 Categories

 Singers, rappers, groups, and acoustic singer/songwriters of all genres are accepted as competitors.
 The competition was previously divided into three age categories; pre-teens (12 years and below), mid-teens (13–15 years of age) and late teens (16 years old and over).

 The categories are now pre-teens (12 and under) and teens (13 and over).